 Another important component of a happy cantaloupe is to keep it well watered, especially in the growing and flowering stages.

-During this stage of its growth, it’ll need 1-2 inches of water per week.
+During this stage of its growth, it’ll need one to two inches of water per week.
 Avoid watering from above to prevent the leaves getting wet and potentially spreading disease.

 To check soil moisture, stick your finger an inch down into the soil.
 If it feels dry, it’s time to add water.

-But once the vines have set fruit, it’s time to scale back the watering a bit to just 1 inch per week.
+But once the vines have set fruit, it’s time to scale back the watering a bit to just one inch per week.

-As the melons get closer to maturation, provide just 1/2 an inch of water a week.
+As the melons get closer to maturation, provide just half an inch of water a week.
 Too much water at this point can cause the rinds to swell and split.

 Cantaloupe vines spread wide and thick, so if you’ve got limited space, use a plant support to encourage them to grow upwards.

-A tomato cage can work, as can a trellis, a simple tent made of four bamboo poles tied together at the top, or a vertical growing frame like this one from the Home Depot.
+A tomato cage can work, as can a trellis, a simple tent made of four bamboo poles tied together at the top, or a vertical growing frame.

 Just be sure to provide support for the hanging melons once they’re about the size of a fist.